 While the Church’s emergency response to major disasters draws more media attention, Latter-day Saints engage in six other initiatives.
 These include:

-- Neonatal resuscitation training: providing resuscitation training and equipment to health practitioners and organizations each year in countries with high infant mortality rates.
+- Maternal and newborn care: providing resuscitation training and equipment to health practitioners and organizations each year in countries with high infant mortality rates.

 - Clean water: working with local community leaders to provide access to clean water with wells and other water systems in countries where such access is unavailable.

-- Food production and nutrition: providing training to families and communities to increase productivity and self-sufficiency with home food production and nutrition training.
+- Benson food: providing training to families and communities to increase productivity and self-sufficiency with home food production and nutrition training.

 - Wheelchairs: working in partnership with local organizations to provide wheelchairs to the disabled.